thenexthub/Codira/docs/proposals/ValueSemantics.rst

 .. _ValueSemantics:

 ==========================
- Value Semantics in Swift
+ Value Semantics in Codira
 ==========================

-:Abstract: Swift is the first language to take Generic Programming seriously that also has both value and reference types.
+:Abstract: Codira is the first language to take Generic Programming seriously that also has both value and reference types.
 The (sometimes subtle) differences between the behaviors of value and reference types create unique challenges for generic programs that we